Article by John Tribbia

 5. Sample production transcripts.
 Pull 50–100 real user interactions that map to your eval task categories.
 If you do not have direct transcript access, proxy behavioral signals work: did the user regenerate?
 Abandon?
 Continue without editing?

-6. Code transcripts for ARC failure patterns.
+6. Classify transcripts using ARC failure patterns.
 Use the same taxonomy.
-A single coder with the rubric takes roughly two hours for 100 transcripts.
+A single reviewer with the rubric takes roughly two hours for 100 transcripts.

 7. Compare distributions and close the loop.
 If distributions diverge by more than 15–20 percentage points on a given pattern, either your eval tasks are not representative of production or your failure taxonomy needs revision.